 - "Despite major improvements to its interior over the years, this Jeep remains a limited-purpose machine.
 Off road, it's a finely honed tool.
 On road, it's best considered a fun-in-the-sun runabout." -- Consumer Guide (2013)

 Other SUVs to Consider

-The two-door 2014 Jeep Wrangler seats four, and the four-door Wrangler Unlimited seats five.
-Four-wheel drive, a 3.6-liter V6 engine and a six-speed manual transmission are standard, and a five-speed automatic is optional.
-Both the Wrangler and Wrangler Unlimited are offered in Sport, Sahara and Rubicon trims.
-The Wrangler was last fully redesigned for the 2007 model year, and has received more recent updates to its powertrain and interior.
-As a result, this overview uses applicable research and reviews from the 2007 to 2014 model years.
+The two-door 2015 Jeep Wrangler seats four, and the four-door Wrangler Unlimited seats five.
+Four-wheel drive, a 3.6-liter V6 engine and a six-speed manual transmission are standard, and a five-speed automatic is available.
+Both the Wrangler and Wrangler Unlimited come in three trims: Sport, Sahara and Rubicon.
+The Wrangler was last fully redesigned in 2007, and sees few changes for 2015.
+As a result, this overview uses applicable research and reviews from the 2007 to 2015 model years.

 Next Steps: Jeep Wrangler